-11.2.
+11.1.
 Pipeline Support

-The Task Python class provides a standard interface for how to execute an algorithm and has an associated Config class which contains its configurable parameters.
+The Task Python class provides a standard interface for how to execute an algorithm.
 The PipelineTask variant provides stronger guarantees on configuration and provides a means by which the pipeline execution framework can determine how to link a task into a pipeline and how to determine what type of data should be read from a Butler and what should be written out to a Butler.